Dr Bruce Henderson

 Dr Ingemar Charslund - MBChB (WITS), FRNZCGP, FNZCAM

-Dr Charslund was born in South Africa.
+Ingemar was born in South Africa.
 He graduated in 1987, initially working in gynaecology and obstetrics before being conscripted into the military.
-After completed compulsory service he worked in a group general practice for 10 years.
+After completing compulsory service, he worked in a group general practice for 10 years.

 He then moved to England where he worked in a paediatric unit before moving on to New Zealand.